 For new instructional designers, freelance work can be a great introduction to the field.
 You get to choose what projects you work on without committing to one company.
 Not to mention, you’ll be taking ownership of a project for its entire cycle.

 Freelance work can help you find your niche in instructional design.
 Or, it could be the perfect, flexible fit for you long-term.
-Here are my 6 best tips to become a freelance instructional designer.
+Here are my 6 best tips for becoming a freelance instructional designer.

 Identify Your Target Market